Watch these marketing leaders discuss innovation in marketing and how new technologies are providing more opportunities for B2B marketers.

 What stood out to Utkarsh was that it could help engage a local and global audience.

 “In the last two years we have seen people from different parts of the world [who] are able to come together on a platform like this and interact and share ideas”, he said.
 Coming from a digital point of view, Utkarsh stated that this has opened a door of opportunities.

 While the other panelists focused on the positives of embracing these new technologies, Mark highlighted some of the obstacles.

-He uses the example of buying a tool and integrating that with an organization’s data sets.
+He uses the example of buying a tool and integrating that with an organisation’s data sets.
 “I often find that these tools are purchased, expecting them to deliver the magic answer”, he said.

 B2B marketing trends in 2023

 Utkarsh has put sustainability at the top of his list when it comes to observing B2B marketing trends in 2023.

 “It’s not only about promoting the sustainability of my organisation, it’s also about bringing sustainability practice in how marketing operates”, he stated.
 He focuses on marketing processes and what kind of carbon footprint the technologies being used produces in order to determine how to achieve net zero goals.

 The second important trend Utkarsh has noticed is that 2023 is the year more Gen Zs are entering the workforce.
 He noted that their working expectations are different to that of the previous generation.
 “They are the generation of TikTok”.